Stern-Lab/FITS/README.md

 # FITS
 Flexible inference of population genetics parameters from time-series data

+## Usage
+Download the software (binaries).
+For Windows - extract the zip file and run the application.
+For Mac - you can run the app from within the dmg archive or extract it and then run it.

+## Sample files
+A set of sample files are available to demonstrate the abilities of FITS (**Sample_files.zip**).
+Try loading the file
 ## Motivation
 With the advent of next generation sequencing techniques, it is now possible to observe evolution in action by tracking changes in allele frequencies in a population across time.